 AUS-8a is almost the same thing as AUS-8.
 It is often called 8a steel as well.
+It is a stainless steel with a relatively low carbon content.
+You’ll appreciate how well it resists rust and how easily is sharpens.
 What differs AUS-8a from AUS-8 is that it has been heat-treated.
 They are the same steel with the same makeup of metals, however.
-Both AUS8 and AUS8a are very similar to the 440 line of steels.
+Both AUS-8 and AUS-8a are very similar to the 440 line of steels.
 The 440 line is made by an American company whereas the AUS line is made by a Japanese company.
 Some AUS steel is made in China.

 Strengths and Weaknesses of AUS-8A Steel

 AUS-8 Steel is similar to 440 steel.
 It has Vanadium to give the steel more hardness.
-AUS-8a steel is very easy to sharpen to a razor edge but it will dull fast.
+AUS-8a steel is very easy to sharpen to a razor edge but it will dull relatively quickly compared to high-carbon.
 Some reviewers online say that it’ll dull by just being out in oxygen.
 Others say that they have used it daily at work and only sharpen it once a week.
 The quality of the blade does depend a lot on use and tempering techniques from the manufacturer.
 AUS-8a will withstand rust very well.
 It is similar to 440 steel in this regard as well.

 Knives that Commonly Use AUS-8A Steel

 The SOG Knife company uses AUS-8 steel regularly.
 Kabar uses it in their dozer series of knives.
 Cold Steel uses it in the SRK series.
+All of Ontario Knife Company’s RAT Model 1’s are made with AUS-8.
 CRKT uses in their Van Hoy series as well as many other knives.
 Some Gerber knives use AUS-8a as well.

 8a steel is great if you are looking for a good quality knife.
 It won’t perform as well as high-end tool steel and you won’t find it from knife makers like Benchmade.
-However, it does give you a great bang for your buck.
+However, this low carbon stainless steel does give you a great bang for your buck.
 It is very similar to 440 steel and is often used in many mass produced knives.
 440 steel is also used in machetes.